jules2689/trudeau/docs/2020-04-18/trudeau.md

 [voice of interpreter] Canada continues tocontinue to receive shipments ofindividual protective equipment.
 Yesterday two planes arrived full of n95 masks and coveralls and more will arrive over the weekend or next week.
 We are all very anxious to see when this will be over.
-We are all to see a saturday when we can meet with friends ortake our children to a birthday party.
+We are all to see a Saturday when we can meet with friends ortake our children to a birthday party.
 That time will come, but only ifeveryone continues to do their part.
 So this weekend, please stay home.
 Continue to follow the experts' guidelines.